 About

-Aidan Seale-Feldman is an assistant professor of anthropology who has been a Kellogg Institute faculty fellow since 2022.
-She is a medical anthropologist interested in affliction and its treatments.
+Aidan Seale-Feldman is an assistant professor of anthropology who is a medical anthropologist interested in affliction and its treatments.
 Seale-Feldman has been a Kellogg Institute faculty fellow since 2022.

 Her research is based in the Nepal Himalayas, where she explores the ethics and politics of psychic life in times of disaster.
 In addition to teaching courses on biopolitics, medical and psychological anthropology, the anthropology of ethics and morality, and public-facing anthropology, she writes and experiments with ethnographic cinema and anthropological image-work.